Separation Anxiety in Dogs—What to Do About It · Kinship

 Now this is stressing me out.
 How do I help my dog?

-What can I do to relieve anxiety (mine and my dogs)?
+What can I do to relieve anxiety (mine and my dog’s)?

 Separation anxiety is tough — for both of you.
 Your dog is upset, and you’re upset that your dog is upset.
-It’s all...very upsetting.
+It’s all very upsetting.
 Luckily, there are a few steps you can take to train your pup to be more comfortable with being left alone.

 Establish a routine.

 Dogs are big fans of routines.
-They help them understand what you expect of them and what they can expect from their day.
+Routines help them understand what you expect of them and what they can expect from their day.
 Set a morning schedule for activities such as feeding, potty breaks, and playtime or walks.
 This allows your dog to predict when they’ll receive your attention and when they’re on their own.
 They still might not want you to leave the house, but at least they won’t be blindsided when they see you reach for the car keys.

 Make sure your dog has a safe and comfortable space.